 I left the pity party at the river for the 10 mile uphill slog to the south rim.
 It was slow going.
 I had 40 miles on my legs and no fire inside to push.
 Although by this point I'd resolved a lot of my negativity.
 And it was time to get home.
 Time to finish up this adventure.
 I jammed up as fast as I could.
 Slowly and steadily upwards and onwards.

-I arrived back at the south rim and 25 minutes greeted by Steven.
+I arrived back at the south rim in 12 hours and 25 minutes greeted by Steven.
 I explained the story over dinner and a cold beer.
 Still in shock at the exertion, the adventure, and the circumstances...

 The following day we went on a nice 6 mile hike in Buckskin Gulch which is a slot canyon in southern Utah.
 I was able to find closure on the adventure.
 I have heard many opinions from many friends whom I've shared this story with.
 Opinions ranging from how I completed it regardless of reaching the north rim or not to sympathy at how disappointing it must have been.